AdoptOpenJDK/openjdk-virtual-images/README.md

 Once the box is ready to use in future you can start up the Ubuntu VM with vagrant using:

 ``'vagrant up'``

+In case a process has been abruptly terminated or continuing from a previously unfinished task run the below:

+``'vagrant provision'``

 Vagrant is running chef cookbooks recipies to perform following tasks :